Improve your stress

 - Fatigue, you have low energy and no desire to do anything.

-- Sleep difficulties, falling asleep is hard and can take hours before you can finally sleep if you are able
+- Sleep difficulties, falling asleep are challenging and can take hours before you can finally sleep if you are able.

 - Stomach-ache happens when the stress starts to take effect on the physical level.